nerdyjohnny/ovidoc/docs/source/usage.rst

 Essentials
 =====================

-::/help:: - Views a list of available commands.
+.. highlight:: /help - Views a list of available commands.

 `/rules` - Views the rules.